VitalyChait/OpenUniversityDownloader/README.md

 Everything here is under your responsibility.

 Note2:
-Major changes were commited on 13/06/2021.
-Before that date the version was completely different.
-You are welcome to consult if you are having connection issues or if you want to download the video in splitted parts, as there is an implementation for that.

-Videos are packed in size of around ~2MB per packet.
+1. Videos are packed in sizes of around 500kb~2MB per packet, depends on quality.
+2. Number of workers is defined as 50, that is 50 links donwloaded in parallel.
+3. Video start referes to the start index (minimum is 1)
+4. Video end referes to the end index (for max/unlimted define it as -1)

 Prerequisite:
+1. pip install -r requirements.txt

 To use:

 1. Edit "loginDetails.yml" and put in your login credentials
 2. Find the relevant videos you wish to download and copy their URLS (link) to "url_list.csv" file.
+It will downloaded all the videos in there
 3. Run "main.py"

 Optional